 GitHub Account

-NOTE: if you do create a second GitHub account, you need to make sure you have logged in to the account associated with your @uw email before accepting assignments or else you will get an error when you try to accept the assignment.
+NOTE: if you choose to create a second GitHub account, make sure you are logged in to the account associated with your @uw email before accepting assignments or you will get an error when you try to accept the assignment.

-If you have not associated your GitHub account with your @uw email address, you must do so under Settings>Emails before you log in or you won't be able to generate your assignment repository in your program's UW GitHub Org.
+If you have a GitHub account that is not associated with your @uw email address, you must do so under Settings>Emails before you log in or you won't be able to generate your assignment repository in your program's UW GitHub Org.

 - Go to GitHub and click the Sign up link in the upper right corner.